yehudasa/rgw-object-broker/README.md

 - A [Google Cloud Platform](https://cloud.google.com/compute/) account.

 ### Topology
 There are two primary systems that make up this demonstration.
 They are the Broker and its colocated CNS Object store.
+It should be noted that the Broker can be implemented to run anywhere.
 They fill the role of our micro-service provider.
+It is only for the purpose of this demo that we decided deploy the Broker and the CNS Cluster in the same location.

 A second system will be the locally running Kubernetes cluster on which with Service-Catalog is deployed.
 This cluster will be our micro-server client.
 Please refer to the [command flow diagram](./docs/control-diag.md) for a more in depth look at these systems.

 ## Setup